OnePlus 13 vs OnePlus 13R preliminary comparison: R stands for R U ready

 The S-series Snapdragon silicon is often much more efficient and less powerful even than the previous generation of the flagship chip.
 For example, the Snapdragon 8s Gen 3 is slightly less powerful than the regular Snapdragon 8 Gen 2.
 So, in any case, we will probably get a slower chip inside the OnePlis 13R, but that's okay.
 Even a two-year old flagship chipset is powerful enough for almost everything you can throw at it.

 There might be some AI differences, as OnePlus is yet to hop on the AI train to the fullest, and we'll have to wait and see how this one plays out.
 If we have to bet our beans, we would say that both phones will come with some AI magic onboard, and given the time difference between the two releases, the features might be very similar.
+The OnePlus 13 launched with its own smart assistant in China but we doubt the global version will have it, we expect the brand to go for a collaboration with Google and Gemini.

-We expect both phones to launch with Android 15 out of the box, or if we want to be very specific, it will be Oxygen OS 15 based on Android 15.
+Android 15 out of the box, or if we want to be very specific, it will be Oxygen OS 15 based on Android 15.

-Regarding the RAM situation, there's a rumored 24GB RAM version of the OnePlus 13, while the OnePlus 13R will most likely stop this madness at 16GB.
+Regarding the RAM situation, there's a 24GB RAM version of the OnePlus 13, while the OnePlus 13R will most likely stop this madness at 16GB.
 Of course, we will update this article with some benchmark numbers once both phones end up on our test bench.

 Camera